-Cervical myelopathy is a condition which occurs due to compression of the spinal cord in the neck.
+Cervical myelopathy is a condition that occurs due to compression of the spinal cord in the neck.

 A patient usually experiences the following symptoms:

+Usually, the symptoms come on gradually.
+Symptoms can reappear at any time later on also.
 It is a condition that needs urgent evaluation and treatment.
 This is due to the potential of causing worsening and permanent cervical cord damage.
 Patients who have had this condition for a long period of time might also have a very spastic gait and associated muscle loss.

 The recommended treatment for this condition is surgical treatment.
 The options for surgery are guided by the extent of spinal cord compression.
 The deposition of bony material in the disk is another consideration factor.

 The usual operative approaches that are followed are a cervical discectomy and fusion.
 When the area of compression is over a longer segment, there might be a need to remove vertebral segments.
 This procedure is called a vertebrectomy.
 Posterior decompression with laminectomy or laminoplasty .

 The decision of anterior versus posterior surgery is taken by the surgeon after considering multiple clinical, radiological and patient factors.
 The aim of all surgical options is to achieve decompression of the spinal cord, without affecting the stability of the spine.

 Other adjuncts in the treatment of cervical myelopathy include physical therapy and use of a cervical collar brace.
 Physical therapy helps the pain, prevents neurological deterioration and improves neurological deficit.
 Physical therapy includes aerobic exercise, improving posture, dynamic upper and lower limb exercise and cervical stabilisation exercises.

 Generally, cervical myelopathy is caused due to the wear and tear in the spine.
 Besides this, there can be other causes such as the hardening of the ligament around the spinal cord.
 Some other causes of cervical myelopathy include: